John Chapman (priest): Conversion to Catholicism

 In December 1890, Chapman was conditionally baptized in the Catholic Church at Brompton Oratory.
 In April 1891 he entered the Jesuit novitiate at Manresa House, Roehampton (now Parkstead House), but decided to leave after eight months.

 He subsequently entered the Benedictine Maredsous Abbey in Belgium, where he had been preceded by a friend from Cuddesdon, Bede Camm.
 Chapman was given the religious name of "John", and professed simple vows on 25 March 1893.
 He made his solemn vows on Whitsuntide 1895.
 After his priestly ordination in 1895, he went to Erdington Abbey, near Birmingham, where he stayed until 1912, serving the community as novice master and later as prior.

 Having spent nine months at Maredsous, in February 1913 Chapman was made temporary superior of the Caldey island community (now based at Prinknash Abbey), when it was received into the Roman Catholic Church in 1913–14.

-On the outbreak of World War I, Chapman became a Professor of Theology at Downside Abbey, joining the many monks who had fled Maredsous to England.
+At the outbreak of World War I, Chapman became a Professor of Theology at Downside Abbey, joining the many monks who had fled Maredsous to England.
 In early 1915, when these monks moved to Ireland, he became army chaplain to the British forces.
 After initial training, his brigade arrived in France in July 1915.
-He lived in the trenches in autumn 1915, until a persistent knee injury led to his hospitalization in November 1915.
+He lived in the trenches in the autumn of 1915, until a persistent knee injury led to his hospitalization in November 1915.
 He was later stationed at Boyton Camp, Wiltshire, for several months, and then returned to France.
 At the end of 1917, he was transferred to Switzerland, where multilingual chaplains were needed for the POW camps.
 He remained there until the armistice.

 4th Abbot of Downside

 In 1919 Chapman transferred his monastic stability to Downside Abbey.
 He spent most of 1919 to 1922 in Rome, though, working on a commission on the revision of the Vulgate translation of the Bible.
 He returned to Downside in 1922, where in 1929 the community elected him as abbot.

-As fourth abbot of Downside, during his short term of four years, he helped transform Downside into a modern abbey in the mainstream of the Benedictine tradition and in 1933 became the founder of Worth Priory (which became independent of Downside in 1957 and Worth Abbey in 1965).
+As the fourth abbot of Downside, during his short term of four years, he helped transform Downside into a modern abbey in the mainstream of the Benedictine tradition and in 1933 became the founder of Worth Priory (which became independent of Downside in 1957 and Worth Abbey in 1965).